andogy/MCH/English/previousVersions/README.md

 MCH_ah_0-0-1-15
-move the UI form the resources to the Community new a Button for delete MCH data,delete list:
+move the UI form the resources to the Community add a Button for delete MCH data,delete list:
     run.log
     errors.log
     history.txt
-optimize history read again,Memory used reduced to less than 150M
+Optimize history read again,Memory used reduced to less than 150M

 (2021.4.27)

 -

 MCH_ah_0-0-1-14
-new Helps class
+add Helps class
-历史记录读取新增文件长度缓存的判断
-    即读取过后存储文件长度,下次读取前判断长度是否一致
-        如果一致,则文件没有被修改,不进行刷新,减少CPU和内存使用率,也降低了硬盘使用
-        如果不一致,则可能用户回车了一段命令或外部人为修改,这时才需要进行刷新
-MenuUI new OnTop function
+historyRead add a Judge file length function
+    it stored file length After read file,Next read need Judge file length than stored consistent or not if consistent,maybe file not Revised,not refresh,Reduce CPU and Memory ETC use if consistent not,maybe user copied a command or Edited at external,This is time to refresh MenuUI new OnTop function

 (2021.4.23)